Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/308-debian-stable-and-ubuntu-lts-support.md

 **Test steps**

 1. Power on the DUT.
+1. Press `BOOT_MENU_KEY` to enter the boot menu.
+1. In the `Boot Menu`, select the `USB_STORAGE` on which the system was previously installed.
+1. Wait for the `OPERATING_SYSTEM` to boot and note the result.

 **Expected result**

+The `OPERATING_SYSTEM` login screen should be displayed.

 ### LBT002.001 Ubuntu LTS installation on USB storage

 **Test description**

+This test verifies that Ubuntu LTS modern distribution could be installed on USB storage on the DUT via iPXE.

 **Test configuration data**